<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 There are two problems inherent in providing an appropriate grand jury suite in an existing courthouse where one is not already in place:

-• Grand jury suites require a lot of space, and available space is often allocated to high priority uses like courtrooms or judge’s chambers.
+• Grand jury suites require much space, and available space is often allocated to high-priority uses like courtrooms or judge’s chambers.

 • Grand jury suites, due to the need for isolation of the proceedings, do not lend themselves to being shared as part of a multi-purpose facility such as a training room or lunch room.

-The bottom line is that to provide an appropriate grand jury suite, sufficient space must be made available in the courthouse through a reduction in the amount of space allocated to other functions.
-This is difficult but not impossible.
-Creative solutions could include courtroom sharing, a greater emphasis on alternative dispute resolution, the use of collegial chambers, and file room reduction through implementation of electronic case filing are just some of the techniques that can be employed to reduce space requirements.
+To provide an appropriate grand jury suite, sufficient space must be made available in the courthouse by reducing the amount of space allocated to other functions.
+This is difficult but possible.
+Creative solutions could include courtroom sharing, a greater emphasis on alternative dispute resolution, collegial chambers, and file room reduction by implementing electronic case filing.
+These are just some techniques that can be employed to reduce space requirements.

-In fact, we were able to improve the basement grand jury suite that was prone to confidentiality using exactly this approach.
+In fact, using exactly this approach, we were able to improve the basement grand jury suite, which was prone to confidentiality issues.

-Following my site assessment, the court decided that it was time to correct the obvious deficiency.
-Until recently, there had been no apparent available expansion space in the courthouse.
-However, with the recent adoption of electronic case filing the clerk’s office was finding that their need for file space was diminishing.
-As a result, we were able to establish a time frame for when there would be a sufficient quantity of space to construct a suitable grand jury suite in what would become a large vacant file room on an upper floor of the courthouse.
+Following my site assessment, the court decided it was time to correct the deficiency.
+Only recently, there had been an apparent expansion space in the courthouse.
+However, with the recent adoption of electronic case filing, the clerk’s office found that the need for file space was diminishing.
+As a result, we established a time frame for when there would be a sufficient quantity of space to construct a suitable grand jury suite in what would become a sizeable vacant file room on an upper floor of the courthouse.

 A simple answer

-Maybe the answer to the question “Why doesn’t the grand jury suite always get the respect it deserves?” is simpler than I may have thought.
-Perhaps, given the fact that the grand jury is such a secretive group of people, one might conclude that even if there is displeasure with their space, it is never discussed.
-Maybe like true secret agents, even their complaints remain classified.
+Maybe the answer to the question, “Why doesn’t the grand jury suite always get the respect it deserves?” is more straightforward than I may have thought.
+Perhaps, given that the grand jury is such a secretive group of people, one might conclude that it is never discussed, even if there is displeasure with their space.
+Maybe, like actual secret agents, even their complaints remain classified.

 Tags: Courthouse Planning